 \(\displaystyle a+ib\leftrightarrow a\sigma_{0}+b\sigma_{13}=\begin{pmatrix}a & -b\\ b & a \end{pmatrix}. \)

-In physics \({C(3,1)}\) (or \({C(1,3)}\)) is associated with spacetime, but it turns out one is usually more interested in the complexified algebra \({C\mathbb{^{C}}(4)\cong\mathbb{C}(4)}\), which is sometimes called the Dirac algebra.
+In physics \({C(3,1)}\) (or \({C(1,3)}\)) is associated with spacetime, but it turns out one is usually more interested in the Dirac rep, which is based on the complexified algebra \({C\mathbb{^{C}}(4)\cong\mathbb{C}(4)}\), sometimes called the Dirac algebra.
 Any four matrices in \({\mathbb{C}(4)}\) that act as an orthonormal basis of the vector space generating \({C(3,1)}\) or \({C(1,3)}\) (and via complexification \({C\mathbb{^{C}}(4)}\)) are called Dirac matrices (AKA gamma matrices), and denoted \({\gamma^{i}}\).
 A fifth related matrix is usually defined as \({\gamma_{5}\equiv i\gamma^{0}\gamma^{1}\gamma^{2}\gamma^{3}}\).
 Many choices of Dirac matrices are in common use, a particular one being labeled the Dirac basis (AKA Dirac representation, standard basis).
 This is traditionally realized as a basis for \({C(1,3)}\):

 \(\displaystyle \gamma^{0}=\begin{pmatrix}I & 0\\ 0 & -I \end{pmatrix},\;\gamma^{i}=\begin{pmatrix}0 & \sigma_{i}\\ -\sigma_{i} & 0 \end{pmatrix}\;\Rightarrow\gamma_{5}=\begin{pmatrix}0 & I\\ I & 0 \end{pmatrix} \)

-Another common class of Dirac matrices requires \({\gamma_{5}}\) to be diagonal; this is called a chiral basis (AKA Weyl basis or chiral / Weyl representation).
-The meaning of \({\gamma_{5}}\) and “chiral” will be explained in the next section.
+Another common class of Dirac matrices form what is called a chiral basis (AKA Weyl basis or chiral / Weyl representation), defined by a block diagonal decomposition of \({C_{0}(3,1)}\) into two chiral Weyl reps.
 A chiral basis for \({C(1,3)}\) is

 \(\displaystyle \gamma^{0}=\begin{pmatrix}0 & I\\ I & 0 \end{pmatrix},\;\gamma^{i}=\begin{pmatrix}0 & \sigma_{i}\\ -\sigma_{i} & 0 \end{pmatrix}\;\Rightarrow\gamma_{5}=\begin{pmatrix}-I & 0\\ 0 & I \end{pmatrix}, \)